Train Once, Use Flexibly: A Modular Framework for Multi-Aspect Neural News Recommendation: Methodology

 \subsection{News Encoder}

-In line with prior work \cite{qi2021pp, qi2021hierec}, for the NE we adopt a dual-component architecture that couples (i) a text and (ii) an entity encoder.
-The text encoder, a PLM, transforms the tokenized text input into a text-based news embedding $\mathbf{n}_{t}$: we concatenate the news title and abstract as input, and take the PLM's output representation of the sequence start token (\texttt{[CLS]}) as $\mathbf{n}_{t}$.
-The entity encoder embeds entities (i.e., all named entities extracted from the title and abstract) via pretrained entity embeddings, contextualized in a layer that combines multi-head self-attention \cite{vaswani2017attention} and additive attention \cite{bahdanau2014neural}, resulting in an entity-level news embedding $\mathbf{n}_e$.
+We adopt a dual-component architecture for the NE coupling (i) a text and (ii) an entity encoder \cite{qi2021pp,qi2021hierec}.
+The former, a PLM, transforms the text input (i.e., concatenation of news title and abstract) into a text-based news embedding $\mathbf{n}_{t}$, given by the PLM's output \texttt{[CLS]} token representation.
+The latter learns an entity-level news embedding $\mathbf{n}_e$ by contextualizing pretrained embeddings of named entities (i.e., extracted from title and abstract) in a layer that combines multi-head self-attention \cite{vaswani2017attention} and additive attention \cite{bahdanau2014neural}.
 The final news embedding $\mathbf{n}$ is the concatenation of $\mathbf{n}_t$ and $\mathbf{n}_e$.